-9. (1) The medical examination required under these rules shall consist of a complete physical examination and shall have regard to the ILO/WHO publication entitled Guidelines for Conducting Pre-Sea and Periodic Medical Fitness Examination for Seafarers (ILO/WHO/D.2/1997) (ISBN 92-2-111129-6), including any amendments introduced thereto from time to time, and to any other relative guidelines as may, from time to time, be further specified by the Registrar-General.
+9. (1) The medical examination required under these rules shall consist of a complete physical examination and shall have regard to the ILO/IMO publication entitled Guidelines on the medical examinations of seafarers, including any amendments introduced thereto from time to time, and to any other relative guidelines as may, from time to time, be further specified by the Registrar-General.